PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 the very-late raw call immediately after the guarded layout-Transpose result without conflating the nested recovery, fallback, or final retained calls.
 Commit and push only; do not create, reopen, or update a pull request.

+## Very-late broadcast-constant repair result characterization checkpoint

+`_repair_rank4_channelwise_broadcast_constants_to_runtime_layout()` returns
+the fixed one-key dictionary `repaired_rank4_channelwise_broadcast_constants`.
+Every counted mutation is a constant data/shape update or a shared-constant clone plus indexed operator- input rewire.
+The owner has no cleanup-only path, so the counter is complete mutation evidence.

+There are four production occurrences.
+Indexed binary convergence consumes its result with a shared GraphIndex; the very-late model-level direct call is raw;
+and the fallback and final calls retain their results for existing positive- count static-shape reconciliation guards.

+A strict expected-failure contract requires only the very-late direct result to be retained as `_very_late_broadcast_repair_stats`.
+It fixes the preceding guard that retains `_very_late_layout_transpose_cleanup_stats`, immediate raw static-shape reconciliation successor, final target, one fallback occurrence, and exactly one graph-indexed convergence occurrence.

+At implementation, replace only the very-late expression with an assignment.
+Do not change the wrapper or indexed owner, one-key schema, GraphIndex behavior, constant clone policy, callback arguments, existing fallback/final guards, adjacent reconciliation, pass order, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- broadcast owner, indexed convergence, safety fallback, terminal occurrence, architecture, and pass-efficiency coverage:
+  `376 passed, 1 xfailed in 19.84s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1424 passed, 1 xfailed in 24.94s`

+The sole strict expected failure is the intentionally unimplemented very-late broadcast-constant repair result retention contract above.
+Implement only that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.